ovangle/google_cloud_datastore/README.md

 The [canonical example][4] provided for datastore connections is the `example/adams.dart` file.

+A similar example demonstrating usage of the `protobuf` API is available as `example/adams_protobuf.dart`.

 ### Filesystem storage ###

-An additional example demonstrating how the cloud datastore can be used for storage of file-like objects see `example/file_storage.dart`.
+An additional example demonstrating how to define kinds which could (possibly) be used for storage of file-like objects see `example/file_storage.dart`.

-For a more thorough implementation of file storage using the google cloud datastore, see the related package, `cloud_filesystem`.

 ## Limitiations ##